CenturyLinkCloud/PublicKB/General/overview.md

   <a id="anchor-4" class="kb-toc-anchor" href="#anchor-4"></a>
   <h3>Note</h3>
   <p>
     CenturyLink Cloud currently offers eight roles that are avaialable to assign users to.
 A brief description of each role is available on the User Permissions page, and the complete list of actions.
+You will also see here how you can add a Table of Contents anchor link to the Note.
   </p>
 </div>